WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

 # Translation for Portal's Guides

-Please read this guide carefully and follow all instructions precisely.
+Please read this guide carefully and follow all instructions precisely

-For efficiency, use a PC or Laptop.
+For efficiency, use a PC or Laptop

-Additionally you can use tools like VSCode to make this easier, I myself just use XCode or TextEdit.
+Additionally you can use tools like VSCode to make this easier, I myself just use XCode or TextEdit

 ## What You **Cannot** Do
-- Do not remove or alter `#`, `##`, or `###`.
+- Do not remove or alter `#`, `##`, or `###`
 - Do not remove `(accent://)` or the `[ ]` in titles.
 - Do not remove "`"
 - Do not change the meaning of any text